Aku1795/udacity-data-structures-and-algorithms-nanodegree/first_assignement/analysis.md

 ## Task 4

-The worst case scenario is a O(n^2 + nlogn + 12n) and below is the detailed explanation:
+The worst case scenario is a O(n^2) and below is the detailed explanation:

     ⁃	O(4n) for generating the textReceivers and callReceivers sets